-Host name -

-The text will display as the title at the top of the main page.

-Turn off the LED indicator -

-Check this option to shut off the LED next to the lens.
-This will prevent anyone from observing the operation of the Internet Camera.
+- Host name The text will display as the title at the top of the main page. - Turn off the LEDCheck this option to shut off the LED next to the lens.indicator -This will prevent anyone from observing the operation of the Internet Camera.